groumage/Blackhole/README.rst

 Furthermore, the result of the internhip have been published on Scille's website, the company that develop and maintain Parsec: ``https://parsec.cloud/en/la-blockchain-au-service-du-stockage-cloud-securise/``.

-If you are interested to discuss or take a look on the report, please send me an e-mail: guillaume.roumage@gmail.com
+If you are interested to discuss or take a look on the report (in french), please send me an e-mail: guillaume.roumage@gmail.com

 Launch unit test using terminal
 -------------------------------